Azure-Samples/cdm-azure-data-services-integration/README.md

-# CDM Azure Data Services Integration
+# CDM folders and Azure Data Services integration

 Tutorial and sample code for integrating Power BI dataflows and Azure Data Services using CDM folders in Azure Data Lake Storage Gen2.